pramod-k-codes/devops-daws76s-notes/14-shell-script-4.md

-**I intend to finish this class today on Jun 16 10 :31** **well today is june 23 22:57 and i have not completed this video so i strated to read for 3 mins** 49:50 break
+**I intend to finish this class today on Jun 16 10 :31** **well today is june 23 22:57 and i have not completed this video so i strated to read for 3 mins**

+mongo db configuration commands mongodb.sh

+use command and then validate

+commmands with the validations and colors is the best way to use shell script

+47:11

+test the monogo db script by cloning the repo from the git

+48:24 mogodb installation successful, cheking using netstat -lntp

+49:39 break

+49:50 break

 ## 49:52 catalogue.sh